SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

  properties can be omitted in this case (ignored if present).
 - Use it if you want Pepper to say something when chatbot style is updated.
+- "listenBarLocation" values can be 'top'|'bottom'|'invisible'
 - "nextUtterance" property is also optional.
-You can trigger next chatbot intent automatically after changing the style by assigning one of intent phrases to this property.
+You can trigger next chatbot intent automatically after changing the style by assigning one of an intent's training phrases to this property.
 - Use "default" as "backgroundColor" or "backgroundImage" value to restore the original state of corresponding property
 - Use "none" as "backgroundImage" to remove the image